St. Paul Residential Faculty

 Education: B.A., University of Wisconsin- Eau Claire; M.Div., Bethel Theological Seminary; Ph.D., Luther Seminary

 Experience: Brown teaches in local and regional church contexts on subjects of biblical interpretation and the New Testament.
 Her publications include Becoming Whole and Holy, Scripture as Communication, Disciples in Narrative Perspective, as well as a number of journal articles in New Testament Studies, Word and World, Catholic Biblical Quarterly, and Journal of Biblical Literature.
-In addition, Brown is also the Midwest regional coordinator for the Society of Biblical Literature and a member of the Committee on Bible Translation for the New International Version.
+Brown is also a member of the Committee on Bible Translation for the New International Version.

 Education: B.A.
 Grove City College; M.Div., Gordon-Conwell Theological Seminary; Th.M., Trinity Evangelical Divinity School; Ph.D., University of St. Andrews; Post-doctoral research, Tyndale House, Cambridge

 Experience: Gurtner came to Bethel Seminary after a year of post-doctoral research at Tyndale House in Cambridge, England.
 He has authored books pertaining to the gospels and the language and literature of Second Temple Judaism.
 He has also contributed to many journals, in addition to background commentaries on seven New Testament books.
 After his seminary studies, Gurtner served as a pastor for 2 years near Pittsburgh before returning to academics.
 Currently he is actively involved in small group ministry and adult education at his church.
 He is an ordained minister in Converge Worldwide.

 Education: Ph.D., King's College London, UK; M.Th. in Hermeneutics, London School of Theology, UK; Master of Divinity, Freie Theologische Hochschule, Germany